Operating a Sewing Machine – Getting Started

 • Starting to sew with the needle in the wrong position, hitting the presser foot or plate

-• Misconception: All natural fibres are eco-friendly.
-Correction: While natural fibres like cotton are biodegradable, their production can use large amounts of water and pesticides.
-Some synthetic fibres can be recycled, reducing waste.
+• Misconception: All natural fibres are biodegradable and eco-friendly.
+Correction: While many natural fibres like cotton and wool are biodegradable, their processing often involves chemicals that can harm the environment.
+For example, conventional cotton farming uses large amounts of water and pesticides.

 Frequently Asked Questions